CenterForDigitalHumanities/TPEN3/_posts/2024-07-03-transcribing.md

 ## Reading the Page

 A typical transcription project will have an image with a number of lines to be transcribed.
 The lines can be grouped together into columns or sections.
-The order of the sections and the lines within them indicate the line by line flow of text.
+The order of the sections and the lines within them indicate the line-by-line flow of text.
 In multipage projects, the pages are also aligned for continuous text.
-Transcriptions may also be layered, for example, a glossed text with commentary.
+Transcriptions may also be layered such as in a glossed text with commentary, for example.
 In this case, the groups of lines will be organized in parallel layers that do not have to share the same order.

 ## Segmenting the Images

 While imported TPEN 2.8 projects and some IIIF resources may have fragment selections indicating the lines of text, most images will be unadorned in a new Project.
 Depending on the interface used, annotations marking the text fragments and ordering them may be generated and presented for correction or manually assigned on a blank page.
 For each page, the text flow may be divided into groups, assigned to a layer, and then linked to its adjacent pages.
 Most interfaces will assign a reasonable default for the types of materials expected, saving the paleographer effort.
 For example, a medieval Latin text would assume front-to-back, top-to-bottom, left-to-right reading in a one or two column layout.
-Once a page's image is correctly bounded, a user may move logically through the fragments (line by line) and type in the text transcription.
+Once a page's image is correctly bounded, a user may move logically through the fragments (line-by-line) and type in the text transcription.

 ## Transcription Interfaces